-Lay the fly sheet out along the side of your tent.
-Ensure that you have the front and the back aligned correctly.
-Raise the fly sheet up and carefully draw it over the top of your tent.
-Do this slowly to avoid snagging the fly.
-Once the fly sheet is on top of your tent, you can now securely attach all of the PosibraceTM VelcroTM reinforcing points on the underside of the fly sheet around the corresponding poles, see Figure 6.
+With the help of at least one other person, unfold the fly sheet on the ground, ensure that you have the front and the back of the fly aligned correctly with the tent.
+Raise the fly sheet up and carefully draw it up and over the top of your tent.
+Do this slowly to avoid snagging the fly and causing any damage.
+Once the fly sheet is positioned correctly on top of your tent you can now securely attach all of the PosibraceTM VelcroTM reinforcing points on the underside of the fly sheet to the corresponding poles, see Figure 6.

 Now connect the hooks along the base of the fly to the corresponding ring around the base of the inner tent, see Figure 7.